 | Entity-level tax | None (pass-through) | 21% federal corporate tax |

-| Tax on distributions | No additional tax | 15-30% withholding on dividends |
+| Tax on distributions | No additional tax | 15-30% withholding on dividends (double taxation) |

-| Annual cost (Wyoming/Delaware) | $60/year | $300/year (DE franchise minimum) |
+| Annual cost (Wyoming/Delaware) | $60/year | $300+/year (DE franchise minimum) |

 | Compliance complexity | Low (Form 5472 + 1120) | High (1120, minutes, resolutions) |